Welcome to Birch Class (Y1)

 I am beginning to punctuate sentences using a capital letter and a full stop, question mark.

-This year we are using the Shanghai Scheme for teaching maths.
+This year we are using the White Rose Scheme for teaching maths.
 More details will be given at a Parents Meeting.

 Number and Place Value